EduardoGladzik/Python-bootcamp/file_manager_automation/README.md

 1. Edit the `categories` dictionary in `script.py`
 2. Add new extensions to existing categories or create new categories
 3. The script will automatically handle the new categories

+## Future Improvements

+### Planned Enhancements

+- **Graphical User Interface (GUI)**: Add a user-friendly interface to make the tool more accessible to non-technical users
+  - Progress tracking and status updates
+  - Settings and preferences panel

+- **Executable Script**: Convert the Python script into a standalone executable file

+- **System Integration**: Integrate with Windows Task Scheduler for automated execution
+  - Scheduled file organization (daily, weekly, or custom intervals)

 ## Notes